 There are several names and terms that are used to describe autism, such as Asperger's Syndrome, autism spectrum disorder (ASD) or autism spectrum condition (ASC).
 Some professionals may also refer to autism by different names, such as classic autism or Kanner autism, pervasive developmental disorder (PDD) or high-functioning autism (HFA).
 The word "spectrum" is used because individuals can be affected in such different ways.
 While all people with autism share certain difficulties, their condition will affect them in different ways.
 Some autistic people can live relatively independent lives, but others may have accompanying learning disabilities and need a lifetime of specialist support.
 Autistic people may also experience over or under-sensitivity to sounds, touch, tastes, smells, light or colours.
 (Autism Hampshire)

-In Southampton, it has been predicted that by 2040, there will have been an increase of 7.6% in the number of people, aged over 18, with autism from 2,088 in 2023 to 2,247 in 2040.
-A lower overall increase than that of the England average of 9.4%.
-The largest increase is predicted to be in the over 65 year age group with an increase of 26.8% in Southampton, lower when compared to a 32.4% increase in England over the same period (2023 to 2040).
-For Autism these predictions are based on information for Autism Spectrum Disorders (ASD) in adults living in households throughout England: Report from the Adult Psychiatric Morbidity Survey 2007 was published by the Health and Social Care Information Centre in September 2009.
+In Southampton, it has been predicted that by 2040, there will have been an increase of 6.4% in the number of people, aged over 18, with autism from 2,111 in 2025 to 2,247 in 2040.
+A lower overall increase than that of the England average of 8.1%.
+The largest increase is predicted to be in the over 65 year age group with an increase of 23.1% in Southampton, lower when compared to a 27.5% increase in England over the same period (2025 to 2040).
+These predictions are based on information for Autism Spectrum Disorders (ASD) in adults living in households throughout England: Report from the Adult Psychiatric Morbidity Survey 2007 was published by the Health and Social Care Information Centre in September 2009.
 The prevalence of ASD was found to be 1.0% of the adult population in England, using the threshold of a score of 10 on the Autism Diagnostic Observation Schedule to indicate a positive case.
 The rate among men (1.8%) was higher than that among women (0.2%), which fits with the profile found in childhood population studies.
 The data for Autism comes from Projecting Older People Population Information System (POPPI) created by the Institute of Public Care.

-More information is available in the learning disabilities and autism slide set available in the resources section below.
+More information is available in the Learning disabilities page.

 Sight impaired (SI) and severe sight impairment (SSI) replace the terms partially sighted and blind for registration purposes.
-In January 2021, 76 children were known to Southampton schools to have a visual impairment and 947 people aged 18 and over are registered with a visual impairment.
+In 2023/24, 69 children were known to Southampton schools (state funded schools) to have a visual impairment.
+In May 2025, 956 individuals are registered with Adult Social Care to have a visual impairment.

-In Southampton, in February 2023, there were 117 people claiming Disability Living Allowance (DLA) (1.9% of people claiming DLA) with the main disabling condition recorded as having visual disorders and diseases, higher than the rate for England (1.7% of people claiming DLA).
+In Southampton, in November 2024, there were 105 people (1.6% of people claiming DLA) claiming Disability Living Allowance (DLA), with the main disabling condition recorded as having visual disorders and diseases, higher than the rate for England (1.4% of people claiming DLA).

 Diabetic retinopathy or diabetic eye disease is the leading cause of preventable sight loss in working aged people in the UK and early detection through screening halves the risk of blindness.

-In 2021/22 Southampton’s rate of preventable sight loss due to diabetic eye disease in those aged 12 years and over was a crude rate of 4.22 per 100,000 population.
-This is higher but statistically similar to the crude rate for England of 2.76 per 100,000).
+In 2023/24 Southampton’s rate of preventable sight loss due to diabetic eye disease in those aged 12 years and over was a crude rate of 4.9 per 100,000 population, 11 people.
+This is higher but statistically similar to the crude rate for England of 3.0 per 100,000 population.

 Age related macular degeneration (AMD) and glaucoma are the two other types of eye disease which can result in blindness or partial sight if not diagnosed and treated in time.
-In 2021/22, Southampton’s rate of AMD was a crude rate of 119.2 per 100,000 population aged 65 and over.
-This was higher but not significantly when compared to the England crude rate of 103.8 per 100,000 population.
+In 2023/24, Southampton’s rate of AMD was a crude rate of 91.2 per 100,000 population (32 people) aged 65 and over.
+This was lower but not significantly when compared to the England crude rate of 105.1 per 100,000 population.

 The newborn hearing test is offered to babies in their first four to five weeks and helps to identify if a baby has hearing loss in one or both ears.
 Nationally 1 to 2 babies in every 1,000 are born with permanent hearing loss in 1 or both ears.
 This increases to about 1 in every 100 babies who have spent more than 48 hours in intensive care.
 Most of these babies are born into families with no history of permanent hearing loss.
 In Southampton in 2021/22, the newborn hearing screening coverage was 99.1% better but not significantly than the England average of 98.7%.